 Dad's in Heaven with Nixon

-A documentary filmmaker chronicles the struggle of his mother to heal his brother's brain damage and autism, while delving into his family's sad history of mental illness and creative brilliance.
+A documentary filmmaker chronicles his mother's passionate mission to help his brother who has brain damage and autism, while delving into his family's history of both mental illness and creative brilliance.

 A Mile in His Shoes

 An inspiring story about a loving family, a special boy with an amazing gift, and the coach who believed.
 This is a heartwarming story of Mickey Tussler, a sheltered farm boy with Aspergers Syndrome and a killer fast-ball, who is recruited by minor league manager "Murph" to play for his struggling minor league baseball team and has a profound effect on both over the course of a season.
 Stars Dean Cain and Luke Schroder.

 A Mother's Courage: Talking Back to Autism